Welcome at Made Victorian

 All-included kits reduce the amount of elements to consider: they include a pattern, a booklet of instructions, and all the supplies you’ll need (fabric, thread, ribbons, buttons, etc.) Plus, if you decide to re-use the pattern, the booklet has recommendations and tips to guide you choose your supplies, or personalise your sewing project.

 When I design Made Victorian’s products, I use construction methods and tips from the Modern and Victorian periods.
 Victorian clothes were made to last decades - even though the fashion changed every 10 years.
 By combining sewing techniques from those two periods, it increases your clothes’ durability.
-Plus, merging fashion elements from both periods gives a little (historical) humph to our modern blend everyday clothes, without having to wear historical or haute-couture pieces.
+Plus, merging fashion elements from both periods gives a little historical touch to our modern blend everyday clothes, without having to wear historical or haute-couture pieces.

 What Made Victorian strive for?